A jacket for winter: I sew London by How to do fashion!

 My sewing experience

-I loved making the London jacket because the pattern caught my eye...
+I loved making the London jacket because the design caught my eye...
 I really wanted to make a jacket that was pretty and feminine.
-I could already see myself wearing it very well with a dress and boots rather than with jeans and ankle boots.
-It's the kind of sewing project you already get excited about at the thought of starting!
+I could already see myself wearing it with a dress and boots as well as with jeans and ankle boots.
+It’s the kind of sewing project you’re already excited about before you even start!

 I assembled the pattern pieces carefully making sure I was making version 2.
-So I carefully looked at the cutting chart made by Nanna, the creator of How to do fashion, to select the pieces that corresponded to my version.
+I closely checked the cutting chart made by Nanna, the creator of How to do fashion, to select the pieces that matched my version.

-The pieces are assembled edge to edge and the seam allowance is already included so this step was quick and efficient; I’d say about 1 hour.
+The pieces fit edge to edge and the seam allowance is already included, so this step was quick and efficient; I’d say about 1 hour.

 I cut the smallest size because the jacket offers a nice ease.

-Then, I read the assembly instructions and thought about the finishes I was going to do.
-Just because I’m making an unlined jacket doesn’t mean I was going to leave the seam allowances raw!
-So I decided to edge stitch the inner seams of the jacket.
+Next, I read the assembly instructions and thought about the finishes I was going to make.
+Just because I was making an unlined jacket didn’t mean I was going to leave the seam allowances raw!
+So I decided to bind the inner seams of the jacket.
 At this stage, I made no modifications to the pattern.

-I cut the pattern pieces in my cappuccino wool fabric, which also took me about an hour.
+I cut the pattern pieces from my cappuccino wool fabric, which also took me about an hour.

-Finally, I moved on to the sewing step which took me about 7 hours with the bias finishes; I think without doing the bias finishes I would have taken half the time.
+Finally, I moved on to the sewing step which took me about 7 hours with bias finishes; I think without the bias finishes I would have taken half the time.

 I’ll let you move on to the next chapter for those who want the assembly instructions in French and want to do the same finishes as me.